jjspeedie/guide.2021.1.00690.S/step0/step0-restoring-pipeline-calibration.md

 This is also known as "Generating the calibrated visibilities".
 (If you do a <a href="https://science.nrao.edu/facilities/alma/visitors-shortterm" target="_blank">f2f visit to the NAASC</a>, your data will be staged on NAASC computers and all of the following will be done for you before you even arrive!).

 There are a couple different paths, depending on whether your program was calibrated by the pipeline or manually.
-See <a href="https://almascience.nrao.edu/portal/documents-and-tools/cycle8/alma-qa2-data-products-for-cycle-8" target="_blank">ALMA QA2 Data Products for Cycle 8, Section 5 (page 13)</a>.
+See <a href="https://almascience.nrao.edu/portal/documents-and-tools/cycle8/alma-qa2-data-products-for-cycle-8" target="_blank">ALMA QA2 Data Products for Cycle 8, Section 5 (page 13)</a>, or <a href="https://help.almascience.org/kb/articles/how-do-i-obtain-a-file-of-calibrated-visibilities-measurement-set-for-alma-data" target="_blank">this Knowledgebase article</a>.
 Our program was calibrated by the pipeline, so we follow **"Section 5.2: Running the `scriptForPI.py` in the case of pipeline-calibrated data"**.
 Section 5.4 is also helpful: "Section 5.4: Saving disk space during and after the execution of the ``scriptForPI.py``."

 ## Restoring the pipeline calibration using ``scriptForPI.py``